 And don't forget, ice, ice and more ice.
-Fifteen minutes of indirect ice on and fifteen minutes off.
+Fifteen minutes of indirect ice (wrap in a towel, for example) on and fifteen minutes off helps relieve both pain and itching.

-Even if the child's airway is okay, if the child is particularly swollen, or has numerous bites, a pediatrician may elect to add oral steroids to the child's treatment.
+Even if the child's airway is okay, if the child is particularly swollen, or has numerous bites, a pediatrician may elect to add oral steroids to a child's treatment

 It is almost midnight as I write this blog post.
-Now that I know all of my kids are safely tucked in their beds, and I know that Dan is fine, I turn my mind to one final matter: Hornets beware - I know that at night you return to your nest.
+Now that I know all of my kids are safely tucked in their beds, and I know that Dan is fine, I turn my mind to one final matter: Wasps beware - I know that at night you return to your nest.
 My husband is going outside now with a can of insecticide.
 Never, never mess with the mother bear...at least on my watch.

-Naline Lai, MD and Julie Kardos, MD
+Naline Lai, MD with Julie Kardos, MD